 The District of Lake Country is governed by an elected Council comprised of a Mayor and six Councillors.
-Members of Council are elected for a four-year term, one from each of the 4 wards plus 2 at-large.
+Members of Council are elected for a four-year term.
 The current term is from 2022 to 2026.

 Regular Council meetings are held at 7:00pm on the first and third Tuesdays of every month in Council Chambers at Municipal Hall, 10150 Bottom Wood Lake Road.
 Public Hearings on development matters are scheduled at the same time and take place just prior to the Regular Council Meeting.
 Members of the public are encouraged to attend Council Meetings and Public Hearings or access remotely online.